At Ray Law International, We Develop Effective and Innovative Immigration Solutions for Clients

 - After learning about you and meeting in person, clear next steps are drafted to help you collect and complete all the extra details needed to submit your application.
 Whether you are immigrating for work, are hoping to bring a family member/fiancé(e), or need assistance coordinating a defense for your RFE, Ray Law Immigration is here for your essential immigration services.

-We have 20 years of experience and have completed thousands of immigration cases for corporate and individual clients.
-Our cultural understanding is rooted in lawyers who have studied and lived for extended periods in the countries we serve.
+Our Chicago immigration lawyers have 20 years of experience and have completed thousands of immigration cases for corporate and individual clients.
+Our cultural understanding is rooted in having studied and lived for extended periods in the countries we serve.

 Immigration is run by the U.S. government and can be a complicated, stressful process to navigate.
 The experience that Ray Law International lawyers bring to your immigration journey ensures that you are on the most direct path to reach your immigration goals.
 Our team will advise you on the necessary steps for achieving immigration and the current estimated waiting periods issued by the U.S. government for each of these.
 Most importantly, we are always up to date on the constantly changing policies and procedures issued by the United States Citizenship and Immigration Services (USCIS).
 Because we specialize in your goals, we can complete every application step quickly and efficiently so there are no unnecessary delays.
 We mean it when we say that you are on the fastest route.